xenon/genkeyboard/README.md

 ```
 repl - run an interactive automaton that takes in input strings and returns mappings
 test - test one string on the automaton
+codegen - output the automaton DFA as a javascript array
 ```
 ### list-subgraphs
 Lists all the available sections in a keyboard layout.